UCL-ARC/green-hpc-course/episodes/introduction.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- This course covers green software principles applied to HPC system use
+- This course covers green HPC system use, in particular
 - **Carbon Efficiency**: Emit the least amount of carbon possible.
 - **Energy Efficiency**: Use the least amount of energy possible.
 - **Carbon Awareness**: Do more when the electricity is cleaner and do less when the electricity is dirtier.
 - **Hardware Efficiency**: Use the least amount of embodied carbon possible.
-- **Measurement**: What you can't measure, you can't improve.
+- **Measurement**: What you cannot measure, you cannot improve.
-- **Climate Commitments**: Understand the exact mechanism of carbon reduction.
+- **Reducing Emissions**: Understand mechanisms of carbon reduction.

 ::::::::::::::::::::::::::::::::::::::::::::::::::